• Skip to primary navigation

 Fatty patties

 When it comes to smash burgers, fat is your friend.
 Of course, I’m not talking calorically.
 This isn’t turkey burger territory.
-While the recipe calls for 85% lean ground beef 80% or even 73% would work.
+While the recipe calls for 85% lean ground beef, I’ve found 80% or even 73% works beautifully.
 Basically, the fattier the better.
 Fat is what makes these patties so juicy and delicious.
 If you want those crisp, caramelized edges, don’t go any higher than 85% lean—after one bite, you’ll see why.

 How do I store leftovers?